THE VERY SPECIAL DAY IS NOW A VERY SPECIAL FILM

 Story written and read by Yuri Kageyama.

-THE VERY SPECIAL DAY is the Silver Award Winner at the Spotlight Short Film Awards, won Honorable Mention Animation at the Los Angeles Film Awards, New York Film Awards, Festigious International Film Festival and Top Shorts Film Festival, the Award of Distinction at the Canada Shorts Film Festival, Best Animated film at the Hollywood Blood Horror Festival and Official Selection at the Košice International Monthly Film Festival and Best Global Shorts film festival.
+THE VERY SPECIAL DAY is an Official Selection at the Tokyo Lift-Off Film Festival, won the Grand Jury Award at the Oniros Film Awards in Italy and Finalist Official Selection at the Košice International Monthly Film Festival, in 2020.
+It received the Silver Award Spotlight Short Film Awards, Honorable Mention Los Angeles Film Awards, New York Film Awards, Festigious International Film Festival and Top Shorts Film Festival, Award of Distinction Canada Shorts Film Festival, was selected Best Animated film at the Hollywood Blood Horror Festival and as part of the Best Global Shorts film festival, all in 2019.

 These words from Nami, Roy and the Los Angeles Film Awards team about our film meant a lot to me: “Brilliant concept and excellent execution.
 The structure works well.”